 The current spread of Covid-19 has resulted in many sudden changes in our daily lives.
 The Irish Society for Autism understands that this may be a cause of increased anxiety for many people with Autism and their families.
+Please see some information and resources that may be of assistance.

 It is of primary importance for everyone to adhere to official guidelines in order to protect the most vulnerable in society, and to slow the spread of the virus.
 For further information on this, please refer directly to the HSE website, and view the below videos.